Message Archive Pipeline Component

 • You can set up this component for high performance using forward-only streaming best practices.

-• In short, this means developing your pipeline components so that they do their logic either as a custom stream implementation or by reacting to the events available to you through the Microsoft.BizTalk.Streaming.dll stream classes.
-Without ever keeping anything except the small stream buffer in Memory and without ever seeking the original stream.
+• In short, this means developing your pipeline components so they either implement their logic as a custom stream or react to the events available to you through the Microsoft.BizTalk.Streaming.dll stream classes.
+Without ever keeping anything other than the small stream buffer in Memory, and without ever seeking the original stream.
 This is best practice from the perspective of resource utilization, both memory and processor cycles.

 This is the list of properties that you can set up on the archive pipeline component: